wxu26/GIdisk2obs/README.md

 This repository contains scripts used for fitting a parametrized model of gravitationally self-regulated disks to multi-wavelength dust-continuum images.
-See descriptions of this model in Xu (2022, in prep).
+See descriptions of this model in Xu (2022).

-If you use scripts and data in this repository, please cite Xu (2022, in prep).
+If you use scripts and data in this repository, please cite Xu (2022, https://arxiv.org/abs/2203.00941).

 ## Example
 See example.ipynb.